nodejs/evangelism/README.md

 Join the conversation!

 [![Join the chat at https://gitter.im/nodejs/evangelism](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/nodejs/evangelism?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Letting the world know how awesome Node.js is and how to get involved!

 ### Governance and Contributing
 The Node.js Evangelism WG has adopted the core governance and contributing policies of Node.js.